 Popular Courses

-Sometimes called applied practical experience, a practicum is a capstone course involving field training in a public health agency like a health department or community-based organization.
-This capstone course provides a hands-on experience to apply the competencies learned in your MPH in epidemiology program.
+A practicum, also known as applied practical experience, is a capstone course that involves field training with a public health agency like a health department or community-based organization.
+This hands-on course is designed for students to apply the competencies learned in their MPH in epidemiology programs in a real-world setting.
+By getting real-world experience in a fast-paced agency, you’ll be better equipped to tackle the challenges faced today by public health professionals.
 Some programs allow students to complete practicums with their current employers.

 Many MPH in epidemiology programs have multiple courses focused on different areas of environmental health.
 Overview courses look at fundamental topics like air pollution, water pollution, solid and hazardous waste, and ethics.
 They identify issues in assessing the effects of exposure and look at interventions for reducing adverse health risks.